Devil-Code/Federated-Learning/README.md

     Replace `<server_host>` and `<server_port>` with the desired host and port for the central server. `<num_rounds>` specifies the number of federated learning rounds.

-3. **Start the Clients**: Run the `client.py` script on each client device to participate in the federated learning process.
+2. **Start the Clients**: Run the `client.py` script on each client device to participate in the federated learning process.
 You can specify the server address and other parameters such as the model architecture and dataset path.

    ![Alt Text](screenshots/Client.JPG)

-    #### Clients

     Deploy clients by running: